Bob Marley

-Early life and career
+Early life

-Robert Nesta Marley was born on 6 February 1945 at the farm of his maternal grandfather in Nine Mile, Saint Ann Parish, Jamaica, to Norval Sinclair Marley and Cedella Malcolm.
-Norval Marley was from Crowborough, East Sussex in England, then resident of Clarendon Parish, Norval claimed to have been a captain in the Royal Marines; at the time of his marriage to Cedella Malcolm, an Afro-Jamaican then 18 years old, he was employed as a plantation overseer.
-Bob Marley's full name is Robert Nesta Marley, though some sources give his birth name as Nesta Robert Marley, with a story that when Marley was still a boy, a Jamaican passport official reversed his first and middle names because Nesta sounded like a girl's name.
-Norval provided financial support for his wife and child but seldom saw them as he was often away.
-Bob Marley attended Stepney Primary and Junior High School which serves the catchment area of Saint Ann.
-In 1955, when Bob Marley was 10 years old, his father died of a heart attack at the age of 70.
-Marley's mother went on later to marry Edward Booker, a civil servant from the United States, giving Marley two half-brothers: Richard and Anthony.
+Marley was born on 6 February 1945 at the farm of his maternal grandfather in Nine Mile, Saint Ann Parish, Colony of Jamaica, to Norval Sinclair Marley and Cedella Malcolm.
+Norval was a white Jamaican of Welsh ancestry born in Clarendon Parish.
+His cousins claimed that the Marley surname had Syrian-Jewish origins, however this is speculative and not conclusive, and was refuted by Marley's biographer.
+Norval went by the moniker "Captain", despite only having been a private in the British Army.
+At the time of his marriage to Cedella Malcolm, an Afro-Jamaican then 18 years old, Norval was supervising a subdivision of land for war veteran housing, and he was about 64 years old at the time of Bob Marley's birth.

+Norval, who provided little financial support for his wife and child and rarely saw them, died when Marley was 12 years old.
+Some sources state that Marley's birth name was Nesta Robert Marley, with a story that when Marley was still a boy, a Jamaican passport official reversed his first and middle names because Nesta sounded like a girl's name.
+Marley's maternal grandfather, Omariah, known as a Myal, was an early musical influence on Marley.
+Marley began to play music with Neville Livingston, later known as Bunny Wailer, while at Stepney Primary and Junior High School in Nine Mile, where they were childhood friends.

-Bob Marley and Neville Livingston (later known as Bunny Wailer) had been childhood friends in Nine Mile.
-They had started to play music together while at Stepney Primary and Junior High School.
-Marley left Nine Mile with his mother when he was 12 and moved to Trenchtown, Kingston.
-She and Thadeus Livingston (Bunny Wailer's father) had a daughter together whom they named Claudette Pearl, who was a younger sister to both Bob and Bunny.
-Now that Marley and Livingston were living together in the same house in Trenchtown, their musical explorations deepened to include the new ska music, and the latest R&B from United States radio stations whose broadcasts reached Jamaica.
-Marley formed a vocal group with Bunny Wailer, and Peter Tosh.
-The line-up was known variously as the Teenagers, the Wailing Rudeboys, the Wailing Wailers and finally just the Wailers.
+At age 12, Marley left Nine Mile with his mother and moved to the Trenchtown section of Kingston.
+Marley's mother and Thadeus Livingston, Bunny Wailer's father, had a daughter together named Claudette Pearl, who was a younger sister to both Bob and Bunny.
+With Marley and Livingston living together in the same house in Trenchtown, their musical explorations deepened to include the new ska music and the latest R&B from United States radio stations whose broadcasts reached Jamaica.
+Marley formed a vocal group with Bunny Wailer and Peter Tosh.
+The line-up was known variously as the Teenagers, the Wailing Rudeboys, the Wailing Wailers, and finally just the Wailers.
 Joe Higgs, who was part of the successful vocal act Higgs and Wilson, lived nearby and encouraged Marley.
-Marley and the others did not play any instruments at this time, and were more interested in being a vocal harmony group.
-Higgs helped them develop their vocal harmonies, and started to teach Marley how to play guitar.
+Marley and the others did not play any instruments at this time and were more interested in being a vocal harmony group.
+Higgs helped them develop their vocal harmonies and began teaching Marley guitar.
+Marley's mother later married Edward Booker, a civil servant from the United States, giving Marley two half-brothers: Richard and Anthony.